Tyler-Keith-Thompson/CucumberSwiftSample/SwiftPackageManager/README.md

 ### Steps:
 - Create a new Xcode project (in this case I chose iOS -> "App")
 - Make sure to tick the "include tests" checkbox, or you'll have to [add the test targets yourself](https://developer.apple.com/library/archive/documentation/ToolsLanguages/Conceptual/Xcode_Overview/WorkingwithTargets.html) later.
-- Let's get CocoaPods up and running, use your terminal to navigate to the folder that contains your .xcodeproj
-- Run `pod init`
-- Run `pod install`
-- Open the resulting `.xcworkspace` file
+- Let's add CucumberSwift via SPM.
+Under File -> Swift Packages select "Add Package Dependency".
+Copy the CucumberSwift repo URL: `https://github.com/Tyler-Keith-Thompson/CucumberSwift`
+- The default settings of "Up to Next Major" are probably correct for your needs, select "Next"
+- Under "Add to Target" make sure to select your test target, it's likely named {Project}UITests
 - Create the folder that'll hold your .feature files.
   - NOTE: This folder name is case sensitive by default CucumberSwift looks for "Features".
 In order to showcase this sample in full I created a folder named "AppFeatures".
   - NOTE: I chose to add this to the {Project}UITests folder
-- Open up your `Podfile` under the `Pods` project in your workspace in Xcode
-- In the area that has your UITest target add the following line: `pod 'CucumberSwift'`
-- Run another `pod install` to actually download and install CucumberSwift now that you've added it to your Podfile
-- In your workspace right click (or control click) on the {Project}UITests folder and select "Add files to {targetName}"
+- In your project right click (or control click) on the {Project}UITests folder and select "Add files to {targetName}"
   - Ensure the correct target is selected, you want your testing target
   - Make certain that "Create Folder Reference" is selected, not "Create Groups"
   - Make sure "Copy items if needed" is UNCHECKED